Baselines: ratcheting thresholds on existing code

 5. PR-review heuristics

-• Baseline shrank.
+• removed (baseline shrank).
 Debt paid down.
 No further action.

-• Baseline grew.
+• added (baseline grew).
 Someone added a new offender to the file intentionally.
 Review the values — was this a deliberate stopgap, or did the author bypass the gate?
 Either is fine if conscious; the point of the file being committed is to make the choice reviewable.

-• A single entry got a higher value.
+• worsened (an entry got a higher value).
 The author re-ran --write-baseline after the function got worse.
-Treat the same as "baseline grew" — surface the change in review.
+Treat the same as added — surface the change in review.

 Reading the gate output